 Lastly, not all essential oils are created equal.
 In fact, most of them are of poor quality and are often synthetic.
-Thus, when purchasing essential oils make sure they are certified USDA organic, 100% pure, therapeutic grade and indigenous sourced.
+When you are ready to purchase essential oils make sure they are certified USDA organic, 100% pure, therapeutic grade and indigenous sourced.

-Here are some brands that you could purchase, such as:
+Here are some brands that you could try: